 - Cockpit may be too large for some individuals.

 Oru Kayak BayST

-The hull of this sea kayak is constructed of a custom polypropylene material and unfolds like origami but still offers a good deal of strength and ease of motion through the water.
-Don't let the origami style hull make you think this Kayak is not durable, as in the water it can withstand scraping and light impacts caused from rocks and coral.
+The hull of this sea kayak is constructed of a custom polypropylene material and unfolds like origami but still offers a good deal of strength and ease of movement through the water.
+Don't let the origami style hull make you think this Kayak is not durable, as in the water it can withstand scraping and light impacts caused by rocks and coral.

 This sea kayak from Oru does not have a skeg or rudder but is solely directed from paddling and also the shift in weight from the paddler.

 The closed cockpit of this kayak measures 16 inches by 30 inches, so it will be a snug fit.
 In addition, due to the cockpit being closed, it allows for a spray skirt to be added so you can take on rougher conditions.

 This sea kayak's design allows for a graceful paddle and its dimensions of 12 x 33 x 29 inches allow it to be perfect for beginners but at the same time fast and sporty for expert kayakers.